-The laboratory is well known for work on vascular biomechanical properties, as well as pioneering studies in exercise research that have elucidated the mechanisms underpinning the cardiometabolic protective effects of physical activity and influenced public health guidelines.
-Current research directions include identification of novel molecular mechanisms which can be applied in clinical practice, with a particular focus on activation of brown adipose tissue to combat obesity, HDL raising therapies for diabetes, novel treatment strategies for peripheral artery disease and predictors of acute coronary syndromes.
+The laboratory is well known for work on vascular biomechanical properties, as well as guideline influencing studies in exercise research elucidating the mechanisms underpinning the cardiometabolic protective effects of physical activity.
+Current research directions include identification of novel molecular mechanisms applicable to clinical practice, with a particular focus on:

 Obesity and diabetes mellitus

 Brown adipose tissue (BAT): We recently demonstrated for the first time that a single, high oral dose of ephedrine can activate BAT in the majority of young lean males (Diabetologia 2013, upfront feature article).
 We further established that this activation — as is also the case for cold exposure — is defective in obese adults.
 In demonstrating pharmacological BAT activation and the disparity between lean and obese adults, this paper represents an important conceptual advance in the search for therapeutics to manipulate BAT.
 Current work is directed to determining whether it is possible to activate BAT in obese humans and the therapeutic potential of this approach to underpin novel anti-obesity strategies.